Cabela’s Polar Cap Cooler Review: Long-Term Update

 When it’s time to carry your cooler, you’ll appreciate the molded handle as well as the rope handles, which tuck out of the way when not in use.

 Our plan for the Polar Cap Equalizer Coolers was to take the coolers, along with a 37-quart midsize YETI Tundra 45, to an early-season elk camp in September.
 The weather would be hot, and if we got into the elk, we might be at our remote camp for up to seven days.
 We loaded the 100-quart cooler with blocks of ice and loaded the smaller coolers with both ice and food.
-We also took a cheap cooler for beverages and had an extra large low-end cooler on hand just in case we were successful in our elk hunt and needed additional space to keep the meat cool on the way back home.

-We hunted for three days with temps in the mid-80s, covering a lot of ground — and leaving the coolers at base camp.
-We learned the elk were not anywhere near our location.
-They had been there last year during September and they clearly had been there mid-summer.
-It was if something had blown them out of the drainages and ridges where we were hunting.
-Maybe wolves chased them out or maybe it was nothing but the whims of elk.
-We decided to save our hunting days for later in the season and bailed on the week.
-As for the ice, the beverage cooler’s ice was long gone but the 40-quart Cabela’s Polar Cap Equalizer Cooler’s ice was barely melted at all.
+As for the ice, the 40-quart Cabela’s Polar Cap Equalizer Cooler’s ice was barely melted at all.
 Our frozen steaks stayed frozen.
 Our 100-quart ice chest was still absolutely frigid.
 There was just a tiny bit of melted ice inside our frozen jugs, and the extra blocks of ice we picked up at the gas station on the way to camp had melted just enough to fill a glass of water.
 In case you’re paying attention, the YETI food cooler was also holding up well, too — the food and ice was in about the same shape as the Cabela’s 40.

 Had we connected with an elk, we’re confident that we would have been able to keep the meat cool enough to make it back to civilization.

-Later, we used the Polar Cab Equalizer Coolers for multiple day trips during hot September days, leaving them in the bed of the pickup in the full sun for hours on end while we hunted.
+Later, we used the Polar Cab Equalizer Coolers for multiple day trips during hot September days, leaving them in the bed of the pickup in the full sun for hours while we hunted.
 Even the hot bed of the pickup barely affected our jugs of ice inside the coolers.
 The upshot is, the Cabela’s Polar Cap Equalizer Coolers inspired complete confidence.

-Cabela’s Polar Cap Equalizer Cooler Review: Excellent Price-to-Value
+Long-Term Cabela’s Polar Cap Cooler Review Update

 Get the Gear: